• Skip to primary navigation

 • Add the chopped chocolate or chocolate chips and 1/4 cup of the heavy cream to a medium sized heat proof bowl.

 • Spoon or pipe the chocolate filling evenly into the jars.
-Top with whipped cream and enjoy or cover with plastic wrap and chill for one hour or overnight.
+Top with whipped cream and enjoy or cover with plastic wrap.
+Chill for at least 2 hours, or overnight for the best texture.
 Top with fresh whipped cream right before serving.

 Notes